ALE-OPENNESS/CSharp-Samples/README.md

 This repository contains sample applications built with the CSharp SDK.

 ## RoutingAppTest
-This test application use the routing service and listen events.
+This test application uses the routing service and listen events.
 The user enters his login, password and the O2G server address and a routing application is displayed.

 Please note the O2G server FQDN must be known in your DNS.
 As an alternative, you can configure the O2G server in the hosts file (C:\Windows\System32\drivers\etc on Windows).